jtomori/vex_tutorial/README.md

 }

 // function parameters are passed by reference automatically, without additional syntax
-// (function can modify value of original variable, not its copy) void scaleByTen(vector P) {
+// (function receive the original variable, not its copy) void scaleByTen(vector P) {
 	P *= 10;
 }